Usnul/meep/README.md

 * Simple and powerful event system for communicating between components and the rest of your game
 * Custom serialization framework
     * Extensible - you can easily add serializers for your own components
-    * Fast - framework avoids creating unnecessary gatbage and uses trivial amount of memory
+    * Fast - framework avoids creating unnecessary garbage and uses trivial amount of memory
     * Compact - entire world my turn-based strategy game takes up 407 kilobytes, that's evey object in the game with over 15000 entities each with their own components
     * Support for format change.
 When you decide to change format - you usually break backwards compatibility, in this framework you can provide a small `Upgrader` unit to _teach_ the framework how to upgrade old data to new format, the framework will figure out the shortest `Upgrader` chain to upgrade data of version X to current version Y. This upgrade is done completely transparently to the user.
 * Thread engine.